wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 );
 ```

 When the job runs, we want to check if an hour has passed and cancel the order.

-If we're still within the hour period, then we'll send an SMS reminder and release the job back to the queue with a 15-minute delay.
+If we're still within the hour period, then we'll send an SMS reminder and release the job back to the queue with a&nbsp;15-minute delay.

 ```php